I'm Steven Zhou

 Below are a few examples of ongoing projects.
 I am always looking for new collaborators; please contact me if you are interested!
 I will occasionally also post more formal opportunities for research positions on the team should such opportunities arise.

 Leader Behavior ProfilesIn this project, we are taking a novel approach to conceptualizing and studying leadership behaviors.
 Instead of approaching leadership measurement as a matter of degree on a scale of 1 to 5 on various behavioral constructs (e.g., ethical, servant), we argue for leadership to be conceptualized as a mixture of different behaviors.
-Currently in the second R&R stage, this project has already won an International Leadership Association research award and was a Top 8 finalize in the American Psychological Association’s Psych Science-in-3 competition, and won first place in the GMU Three-Minute Thesis competition.
+Currently in the second R&R stage, this project has already won an International Leadership Association research award, was a Top 8 finalize in the American Psychological Association’s Psych Science-in-3 competition, and won first place in the GMU Three-Minute Thesis competition.

 Text Analysis of Job AdvertisementsOur team downloaded 990 public job advertisements from top rated companies in the US through a systematized search of popular job titles.
 These ads can be analyzed using natural language processing to compare to validated job descriptions on the O*NET to investigate research questions regarding the quality, efficacy, and bias found in public job ads.
 A data-only paper is currently available for future researchers to use in their projects.

 Practicality of Practical ImplicationsIs the research we produce in organizational psychology actually relevant and helpful for small business owners and managers?
 We downloaded the abstracts and “practical implications” sections of the top I-O academic journals, then we gave them to small business owners/managers and asked for their ratings and comments.
 The paper is currently in R&R stage.